School Name: Orchard Primary School

 - To attend Parent Meetings, Structured Conversations and informal meetings about their child

-- The Governing Body have representatives of parent governors.
+- The Governing Body have parent governor representatives.

 - Parents are kept up to date via the School Website and weekly newsletter.